AmrHMorsy/AmrHMorsy.github.io/_posts/2025-09-04-HowIBuiltaVulkanRenderingEngine.md

 </div>
 <br>

-The remaining set of steps involved creating a vulkan image, storing the loaded image data in a Vulkan buffer, and then finally copying the data from the buffer to the Vulkan image.
-After implementing these steps, I only had to update the descriptor sets by adding one more binding slot for the texture, and similarly update the shader code.
-With these additions in place, I was able to see complex models with textures.
+The next remaining set of steps involved creating a vulkan image, image view and a sampler.
+The image created then was an empty image construct, with no data stored inside it.
+That's why, the subsequent step was to copy the image data from the vulkan buffer into the created vulkan image, while taking into consideration the necessary image layout transitions that needed to be done for the process to be successful.
+Finally, what was left after that was simply to update the descriptor sets by adding an additional descriptor image binding slot.
+With these implementations in place, I was able to see complex 3D models rendered with textures.

 <br>
 <div class="row mt-3">